-For patients with more than one admission for a given condition in a given year, only one index admission for that condition is randomly selected for inclusion in the cohort.

-3502: Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure
+For patients with more than one admission for a given condition in a given year, only one index admission for that condition is randomly selected for inclusion in the cohort. #3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure The measure excludes index admissions for patients:

 - 1. With inconsistent or unknown vital status (from claims data) or other unreliable claims data; - 2.
 Discharged against medical advice (AMA); - 3.
-With an admission for spinal cord injury (CCS 227), skull and face fractures (CCS 228), Intracranial Injury (CCS 233), Crushing injury or internal injury (CCS 234), Open wounds of head/neck/trunk (CCS 235), and burns (CCS 240); and - 4.
+With an admission for spinal cord injury (CCS227), skull and face fractures (CCS228), Intracranial Injury (CCS 233), Crushing injury or internal injury (CCS234), Open wounds of head/neck/trunk (CCS235), and burns (CCS240); and - 4.
 With a principal discharge diagnosis within a CCS with fewer than 100 admissions in that division within the measurement year.

-0468: Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following pneumonia hospitalization

-1. The discharge disposition indicator is used to identify patients alive at discharge.
+Exclusion Details #0468 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Pneumonia Hospitalization 1.
+The discharge disposition indicator is used to identify patients alive at discharge.
 Transfers are identified in the claims when a patient with a qualifying admission is discharged from an acute care hospital and admitted to another acute care hospital on the same day or next day.
 Patient length of stay and condition is identified from the admission claim.

-Rationale: This exclusion prevents inclusion of patients who likely did not have clinically significant pneumonia.

-- 2. Inconsistent vital status or unreliable data are identified if any of the following conditions are met - 1) the patient's age is greater than 115 years; - 2) if the discharge date for a hospitalization is before the admission date; or - 3) if the patient has a sex other than 'male' or 'female'.
+Rationale: This exclusion prevents inclusion of patients who likely did not have clinically significant pneumonia. - 2.
+Inconsistent vital status or unreliable data are identified if any of the following conditions are met - 1) the patient's age is greater than 115 years; - 2) if the discharge date for a hospitalization is before the admission date; or - 3) if the patient has a sex other than 'male' or 'female'.